Midget car racing: Cars

 Typically, these four-cylinder-engine cars have 300 hp to 400 hp and weigh 900 lb.
 The high power and small size of the cars combine to make midget racing quite dangerous; for this reason, modern midget cars are fully equipped with roll cages and other safety features.
 Some early major midget car manufacturers include Kurtis Kraft (1930s to 1950s) and Solar (1944–46).
-Midgets are intended to be driven for races of relatively short distances, usually 2.5 to 25 miles (4 to 40 km).
+Midgets are intended to be driven for races of relatively short distances, usually 2.5 to 25 mi.
 Some events are staged inside arenas, like the Chili Bowl held in early January at the Tulsa Expo Center in Tulsa, Oklahoma.
 There are midget races in dirt track racing and in asphalt (paved tracks).

 There are three-quarter (TQ) midgets which developed from "midget midget" cars of the late 1940s.
 Quarter midgets are one-quarter the size of a full midget car.